 During the capital raise in 2012, common stock warrants were issued to investors.
-The warrants are immediately exercisable through December 2017 at a price of \$1.75 per share.
-During 2015, 475,428 warrants were exercised, and in 2016 375 warrants were exercised which reduced the number of warrants outstanding at December 31, 2016 to 881,978.
-If these warrants are exercised, additional funds may be received by the Company, which provides potentially up to \$1.5 million in additional liquidity and capital.
+The warrants were immediately exercisable through December 2017 at a price of \$1.75 per share.
+During 2016, 375 warrants were exercised, and in 2017 636,364 warrants were exercised which resulted in additional liquidity to the Company of \$1.1 million.
+The remaining 245,614 of unexercised common stock warrants expired on December 20, 2017.
+The funds resulting from the exercise of the warrants will be used to pay operating expenses and trust preferred interest payments.
+The Company is making quarterly interest payments on the trust preferred securities.